 - Craft knife and mat

 You have to work quickly, and get the corners well.
 Tip: you should probably use a bigger brush.
 It will help you smooth faster.
 Lay the paper down and smooth thoroughly – wipe away any Mod Podge that comes out the edges.
 Canvas is flexible, so I always turn the canvas over and smooth on the backside as well.
 Allow to dry for 15 – 20 minutes.
+Your doily wall art is well on the way to being done.
 Repeat with your second canvas.

 I used my thick Mod Podge Fabric to add dots here and there on the doily.
 I didn't coat the whole thing with Mod Podge, just areas, especially around the edges since they curl.

 I placed the doily onto the canvas and then rolled it out with my brayer to get it to stick.
-You’ll see the Mod Podge through the doily, but don’t worry – that will dry clear.
-Allow the canvases to dry for a few hours before hanging.
+You'll see the Mod Podge through the doily, but don't worry – that will dry clear.
+Allow your doily art to dry for a few hours before hanging.